ivan-yifanye/notes_py_exercises/README.md

 # python_exercises
+1. "geo_data" contains the final prpject of the Coursera course "Using Databases with Python"
-1. "image_processing" contains an exercise of ptocessing image from textbook
+2. "image_processing" contains an exercise of ptocessing image from textbook